Shafayathub/Shafayathub/README.md

 ### 🌱 Fun Facts:
 - I'm passionate about web development and enjoy working on challenging projects.
-- Outside of coding, I enjoy spending time with family and friends and travelling.
+- Outside of coding, I enjoy spending time with family and friends and traveling.

 ### 📫 Let’s Connect: